Zeta36/chess-alpha-zero/readme.md

 News
 ----

-DeepMind just released today a new version of thr AlphaGo Zero idea (named now AlphaZero) where they mastering chess from scratch: https://arxiv.org/pdf/1712.01815.pdf.
+DeepMind just released today a new version of their AlphaGo Zero idea (named now AlphaZero) where they mastering chess from scratch: https://arxiv.org/pdf/1712.01815.pdf.
 In fact, in chess AlphaZero outperformed Stockfish after just 4 hours (300k steps) Wow!

 There are new ideas we have to take into account for this project.
-It seems, for exmaple, that two planes for feeding the input model are not enough.
+It seems, for example, that two planes for feeding the input model are not enough.

 Environment
 -----------